Glossary

 See also: Sourcing, Dependency Graph

-Discussed in: Products and Contracts (conceptual), Term Algebra (formal)
+Discussed in: Products and Contracts (conceptual), Occurrence excess (formal)

 The maximum amount a reinsurance contract will pay for a covered event or period.
 In a CatXoL described as “$30M xs $20M,” the limit is $30M.